-Now, this section of the centre that we’re walking into now is called the Space Gallery.
-This is houses a huge exhibition about stars and planets.
+Now, this section of the centre that we’re walking into is called the Space Gallery.
+This houses a huge exhibition about stars and planets.
 Right opposite, you can see the Light Centre where we’ve got a temporary display about Mars.
-It’s finishing at the end of this week so don’t miss the chance to see it.
+It’s finishing at the end of this week so don’t miss out on the chance to see it.
 It’s been very popular with visitors.
-They sell some very nice postcards of images of Mars too.
+They sell some very nice postcards of images of Mars, too.
 Well worth a browse.

 Now we’re almost at the end of the orientation tour so I’ll tell you quickly about membership options in case anyone is interested in joining.
 Membership costs £89 a year or £199 for a family membership – that’s two adults and two children.
 It’s a good deal because members get 50% off food in the restaurant.